Cibyra: Inscriptions

 The inscriptions from the site are collected in IK Kibyra, volume 60 of the Inschriften Griechischer Städte aus Kleinasien series.
 That corpus contains 448 Greek and Latin inscriptions, ranging in date from the second century BC to Late Antiquity.

 Statues

 In 2019, archaeologists found a bust of Serapis and a statue of Asclepius.
 In the 2020 excavation season, another statue of Asclepius and the head of a bust of Serapis were found in Kibyra, date back to 2nd century A.D.

+In 2026 remarkable statues of Hadrian and his wife Sabina were found as part of a collection that adorned the city gate.

 Graves

 In 2021, archaeologists found 30 graves in a basilica church.
 The researchers believe that many of them belonged to the important clergy of the city.